 Eating – Mindfulness in our diet and as we eat our meals will help us make healthier food choices and eat in a way that is nourishing to our body.
 Read this three part series about mindful eating and try one mindfulness idea at each meal this week.

-As you begin your mindfulness journey, allow yourself to slow down and really pay attention to what’s going on – inside and outside of yourself.
+As you begin your mindfulness journey, allow yourself to slow down and really pay attention to whats going on inside and outside of yourself.
 Tap into the emotions that come up when you breathe deep, allow thoughts to come and go without judgement, and notice how that makes your physical body feel.
-It’s all connected.
-Mindfulness can be a game changer for your health if you let it.
+Its all connected.
+Mindfulness, along with the help of these loose marijuana buds, can be a real game changer for your health in terms of feeling relaxed and in the present, if you let it.
 Try one or two new ways of being mindful this week and see how it goes.
 Take what works for you, let it become a lifestyle, and guide yourself to a healthier place.